My read-only home

 Now this is an amount of output from ls(1)

-I feel I can handle.
-Not perfect, but a little closer to what I want.
+but a little closer to what I want.

-My goal with this is to get rid of most hidden files, which wouldn’t exist in my little rainbows-and-unicorns world I’m dreaming up (as in a file with a dot in the beginning is just that and gets no special handling)
+My goal with this is to get rid of most hidden files, which wouldn’t exist in my little rainbows-and-unicorns world I’m dreaming up (as in, a file with a dot in the beginning is just that and gets no special handling)

 > ls -A